Aaron Guild Chapter, NSDARNORWOOD, MASSACHUSETTS

 |

-The Aaron Guild Chapter of the Daughters of the American Revolution (DAR) was founded on October 7, 1975.
+The Aaron Guild Chapter, NSDAR, was founded on October 7, 1975.

 Each member of the Aaron Guild Chapter is a descendant of an American patriot who served in the Revolutionary War.
 We welcome new members and guests at our meetings.
 We meet once a month (October to April), and once in the summer.
 Our meetings are held at various times and locations to accommodate members with varying schedules.
 To learn more about membership click here. |

-The Aaron Guild Chapter is named after Aaron Guild, an American patriot born in Dedham, Massachusetts, in April 1728.
+The Aaron Guild Chapter, NSDAR, is named after Aaron Guild, an American Patriot born in Dedham, Massachusetts, in April 1728.
 More commonly known as Major Aaron, he was commissioned by Governor Pownall as ensign in Captain Eliphalet Fale's company in a regiment of foot soldiers commanded by Colonel Nichols; and afterwards he was promoted to a captaincy in the same company.

 When a messenger from Lexington came galloping through Norwood announcing that war had begun, Aaron was "ploughing" the field in front of his house.
 Leaving his "plough and oxen standing," he hastened to his house, took down his favorite king's arm and departed immediately to the scene of action, where he aided in firing upon the British troops who were hastily returning to Boston.